Connie Smith (1965 album)

 Connie Smith is the debut studio album by American country music artist Connie Smith.
-It was released in March 1965 on RCA Victor Records and was produced by Bob Ferguson.
+It was released in March 1965 by RCA Victor and was produced by Bob Ferguson.
 The album included Smith's debut single, "Once a Day".
 The song became her signature recording and biggest hit, reaching number one on the Billboard country songs chart.

 The album would also reach the top spot of the Top Country Albums chart in 1965, spending multiple weeks at the top of the chart.
-Connie Smith would be the start of a series of album releases by Smith on the RCA label for the next nine years.

 Background and content

 Connie Smith rose to country music stardom with the 1964 song "Once a Day".
 Penned by Bill Anderson, the disc topped the country chart and prompted her record label to release her debut studio album.
 The album was recorded at RCA Studio B in Nashville, Tennessee.
 Sessions were held between July and November 1964.
 The production for the album was performed by Bob Ferguson.
 It featured the background vocalists, The Anita Kerr Singers.
 Six of the songs on the album were written by singer-songwriter, Bill Anderson, including "Once a Day" and "Then and Only Then."
 Also included was Smith's cover of Charlie Louvin's "I Don't Love You Anymore".
 Additionally, singer and songwriter Willie Nelson composed the album's track, "Darling, Are You Ever Coming Home".